 I will no longer jeopardise my own mental health and physical health during my work and helping others.
 Actually, I don’t want to jeopardise my mental and physical health in any area of my life.

-Like many other things, when outside circumstances are not necessarily in my control, I find a way to work around it to make it work.
-I’ve designed Bøglund Lightworker Institute to be a healthy work environment for me and my health concerns.
+Like many other things, when outside circumstances are not necessarily in my control, I find a way to work around them to make it work.
+I’ve designed Bøglund Lightworkers to be a healthy work environment for me and my health concerns.

 When I thrive, I have much more to offer others (you) and help my Lightworkers way more effectively.

 In this article, I will share 5 Things I Have Learned About Stress-Free Living after being diagnosed with stress and an anxiety disorder in 2016 and getting severely ill in 2019.